Elegy: Other languages

 In French, perhaps the most famous elegy is Le Lac (1820) by Alphonse de Lamartine.

 In Germany, the most famous example is Duino Elegies by Rainer Maria Rilke (1922).

+In the Islamic world—namely Shia Islam—the most famous examples are elegies written on the Battle of Karbala.
+Elegies written on Husayn ibn Ali and his followers are very common and produced even today.

-In Spain, one of the capital works in Spanish is Coplas a la muerte del maestre don Rodrigo (Stanzas About the Death of His Father), written between 1460 and 1470 by Jorge Manrique.
+In Spain, one of the capital works in Spanish is Coplas por la Muerte de su Padre (Stanzas About the Death of His Father), written between 1460 and 1470 by Jorge Manrique.

 Music

 "Elegy" (French: élégie) may denote a type of musical work, usually of a sad or somber nature.
 A well-known example is the Élégie, Op.
 10, by Jules Massenet.
 This was originally written for piano, as a student work; then he set it as a song; and finally it appeared as the "Invocation", for cello and orchestra, a section of his incidental music to Leconte de Lisle's Les Érinnyes.
-Other examples include the Elegy Op.
-58 of Edward Elgar and the Elegy for Strings of Benjamin Britten.
+Other examples include Gabriel Fauré's Elegy in C minor (op.
+24) for cello and piano, the Elegy Op.
+58 of Edward Elgar, the Elegy for Strings of Benjamin Britten, and the first movement, "Elegy", of Pēteris Vasks's String Quartet No. 4.
 Though not specifically designated an elegy, Samuel Barber's Adagio for Strings has an elegiac character.